Variational Perturbation Theory in Open Quantum Systems for Efficient Steady State Computation: Variational perturbation theory as a preconditioned Krylov method

 with $\kappa_x^{(j)}$, $\kappa_y^{(j)}$, and $z^{(j)}$ representing quantum numbers conserved along the dynamics.
-For the $3 \times 3$ system considered below, $\kappa_{x,y}^{(j)} = [1, 2\pi/3, 4\pi/3]$ while $z^{(j)} = \pm 1$.
+For the $3 \times 3$ system considered below, $\kappa_{x,y}^{(j)} \in \{0, 2\pi/3, 4\pi/3\}$ while $z^{(j)} \in \{0, 1\}$.
 The Liouvillian written in this basis is block diagonal.
 Furthermore, one has that $\mathcal{T}_x \sss = \mathcal{T}_y \sss = \mathcal{P} \sss = \sss$.
-Therefore, the steady state belongs to the symmetry sector with eigenvalues $\kappa_x = \kappa_y =0$ and $z = 1$.
+Therefore, the steady state belongs to the symmetry sector with eigenvalues $\kappa_x = \kappa_y =0$ and $z = 0$.

 We can thus apply the preconditioned Krylov method to the Liouvillian block containing the steady state.
-While the full Liouvillian has size $2^{32} \approx 2.6 \times 10^{4}$, the reduced Liouvillian $\LL_{\kappa_x = 0,\kappa_y = 0, z= 1} \approx 1.5 \times 10^{3}$, a size where $LU$ decomposition is still possible, but starts being cumbersome.
-We plot the phase diagram of the magnetization $m_z$ along $z$ in Fig.~\ref{fig:xyz}(b).
+The full Liouvillian has dimension $2^{18} \approx 2.6 \times 10^{5}$, a size at which repeated $LU$ factorizations across a phase diagram become prohibitively expensive.
+Restricting to the symmetry sector containing the steady state reduces this to $\approx 1.5 \times 10^{4}$, where $LU$ remains tractable but costly, making it a natural target for the iterative approach.
+We plot the phase diagram of the magnetization $m_z$ in Fig.~\ref{fig:xyz}(b).
 We correctly capture all the expected features, including the transition from the paramagnetic to the ferromagnetic regime.
 Similarly to VPT, we observe that the largest concentration of points where the preconditioner is re-computed is in the proximity of the phase transition.